lu-cs-sde/IntraJSCAM2021/README.md

     - intraj_cfgdda.jar
     - intraj_dda.jar
 3) Start the evaluation by executing `"zsh eval.sh N_iter_outerloop N_iter_innerloop"`.
 For the paper we used `N_iter_outerloop = N_iter_innerloop = 50`.
-    - ⚠️ _Note_: all the dependencies required in "🚀 How to run IntraJ" are also required for the evaluation.

 All the results are stored in `evaluation/YYYYMMDD_HHMM`.

-_Note_: All these steps can be performed inside the Docker container.
-Follow the steps in the ["Docker" section](https://github.com/lu-cs-sde/IntraJSCAM2021#docker).

 ---